adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 First attempts were done in small scaleby Castle et al. [44] and by Civera et al. [50] with a monocularSLAM with sparse features, and by Dame et al. [56] witha dense map representation.

-Taking advantage of RGB-Dsensors, Salas-Moreno et al. [217] propose a SLAM systembased on the detection of known objects in the environment.Joint SLAM and Semantics inference: Researchers withexpertise in both computer vision and robotics realized thatthey could perform monocular SLAM and map segmentationwithin a joint formulation.
+Taking advantage of RGB-Dsensors, Salas-Moreno et al. [217] propose a SLAM systembased on the detection of known objects in the environment.

+#### C. Joint SLAM and Semantics inference

+Researchers withexpertise in both computer vision and robotics realized thatthey could perform monocular SLAM and map segmentationwithin a joint formulation.

 The online system of Flint etal.
 [79] presents a model that leverages the Manhattan worldassumption to segment the map in the main planes in indoorscenes.
 Bao et al. [9] propose one of the first approaches tojointly estimate camera parameters, scene points and objectlabels using both geometric and semantic attributes in thescene.